-7.1.
-Undergraduate and Graduate students: Students will receive a notice via email, to sign up for their finals exam(s) approximately 3-4 weeks before finals.
+- Undergraduate and Graduate students: Students will receive a notice via email, to sign up for their finals exam(s) approximately 3-4 weeks before finals.
 In order to facilitate the large number of exams, students must sign up by 5:00 pm on the stated due date.
-If students sign up past the due date, SDS cannot guarantee the student a time/date to take their exam in the SDS office.

-Due to the large number of students taking exams during finals, it may be necessary to reschedule some of these exams.
+If students sign up past the due date, SDS cannot guarantee the student a time/date to take their exam in the SDS office. - Due to the large number of students taking exams during finals, it may be necessary to reschedule some of these exams.
 SDS will notify the student and faculty regarding any necessary changes.
-It is the student's responsibility to make sure their contact information is current and up-to-date.

-7.2.
-Law students: The Law School Registrar informs all students of the time and venue of final exams.
+It is the student's responsibility to make - Law students: The Law School Registrar informs all students of the time and venue of final exams.
 Students should receive a notice from the law school approximately 3-4 weeks before finals.
 Please be aware that every attempt is made to schedule accommodated exams as close to the original date as possible.
 However, in some instances, this is not possible.
 As such, some exams may take place at a different time than the original examination period.